-The journey of transforming our transportation systems, services and decision-making processes will require ongoing listening, learning, changing, implementing and adapting.
+We will not transform our transportation systems, services and decision-making processes overnight, nor will we always get it right on the first try.
+Transportation equity is an ongoing journey of listening, learning, changing, implementing and adapting.

 Everyone in our agency regardless of position or work assignment has a role to advance transportation equity.
 We will partner with community members, community-based organizations, transportation service providers, Tribal Nations and government institutions to evolve our work and to change outcomes for our communities.